-Ernst & Young LLP has performed audit services for the Company during the last two fiscal years, which included the audit of the Company's consolidated financial statements for the fiscal years ended December 31, 2019 and 2020.
-Aggregate fees for audit services for the Company were \$846,285 in 2019, and \$874,160 in 2020.
+Ernst & Young LLP has performed audit services for the Company during the last two fiscal years, which included the audit of the Company's consolidated financial statements for the fiscal years ended December 31, 2020 and 2021 and accounting consultation in connection with acquisitions.
+Aggregate fees for audit services for the Company were \$874,160 in 2020, and \$1,336,056 in 2021.